 Photo: Koushalya Karthikeyan / Pexels / Image For Representation Only

-Shantinath Temple, also known as Shantinath Jain Teerth is located in the Indapur area in Pune.
+Shantinath Temple is a popular jain temple in Maharashtra, also known as Shantinath Jain Teerth is located in the Indapur area in Pune.
 The unique thing about this shrine is that it has a similar architectural style to South Indian temples.
 Besides the beautiful structure, the temple has a 27 feet idol of Shri 1008 Munisuvrata.
 It is made of granite and is positioned outside the shrine.

 Location: Indapur, Pune